ChrisBudd123/CWI/README.md

 Lecture 3b: ML methods for weather forecasting

-Case Study: PINNsfor BVPs and IVPs
+Case Study: PINNs for BVPs and IVPs